ple1n/awesome/arch.typ

 Decoupling the chain has benefits, we can use any chains as the _timestamp witness_, any chains as microtransaction handler.

+== The new form of L2, Freenet2 with blockchain-state fraud proofs

+There are 3 major forms L2 right now, specificlly on Ethereum

++ ZK-rollups
++ Fraud-proofs
++ ZK-rollups with fraud proofs

+But they are all centered around one blockchain, acting as an extension and enhancement of the blockchain.

+Here the new form of using blockchain centers around an application protocol

+- Nodes are not required to constantly gossip about new blockchain state updates
+- Users do not need to look for RPC servers like what you have to do with Ethereum, or Monero (if you don't run a full node)
+  - In the case of Monero it's hard to find connectable nodes even.
+This form of L2 just has much more superior decnetralization

+We consider a scalable distributed network to be a ring of nodes (informally) where nodes from different locations tend to keep different part of the states of the network.

+When a post is made, it's posted onto Mina chain, and a state proof is generated.
+The network hosts many such state machines.
+Only when new content is pushed shall a state machine is updated.

+Very infrequently a post is found to have a fraudulent state proof, a witness node broadcasts a new chain-state-proof which by itself takes down such posts, because Mina consensus logic should handle this.

 = Web of trust